24f2009162-profsnl/research-labs/README.md

 Welcome to **Twisha Shriyam Research Lab’s** Stellar Journey to Mastery project repository.

-This repo tracks a full progression through the **Stellar Journey to Mastery: Monthly Builder Challenges** – from basic wallets to a production‑style dApp with real users and metrics.[web:1][web:40]
+This repo tracks a full progression through the **Stellar Journey to Mastery: Monthly Builder Challenges** – from basic wallets to a production‑style dApp with real users and metrics.

 > Tracks covered:
 > - 🥋 **Builder Track (Belts)** – Levels 1–6